Stash Review for 2020

 Stash Retirement and Custodial Accounts

 With Stash, you can also plan for longer-term investments by setting up retirement and custodial accounts to save for your retirement or your kids’ future, respectively.

-Retirement accounts let you save on your tax bill with both Roth IRA and Traditional IRA accounts available.
+Retirement accounts help you save on your tax bill with both Roth IRA and Traditional IRA accounts available.
 Which one you choose will largely depend on your financial goals.

-Just like the retirement account, custodial accounts grow over time thanks to compounding interest, and Stash will be there to help you maximize your savings along the way.
+Just like the retirement account, custodial accounts can grow over time thanks to compounding interest; however, these are not high-yield savings accounts.

 I’m sure you’ll agree that investing can be unnecessarily complicated.
 The jargon the financial industry uses can sound alien to the uninitiated, which, together with the high barrier entry, makes it impossible for those who do not have a Ph.D. in finance to invest in a way that they understand what is actually going on.

 This is why Stash offers a coach and a financial education platform that breaks down the unnecessary complexity surrounding financial investments so that you can not only understand what is going on but also have access to sound advice you can act on.

 Stash Learn and Stash Coach